kiostark/LettingGo/post.md

 For instance: PolitiFact, with staffers from more than a dozen different news organizations adding content at any given time, shouldn't be built as a static site.
 Things are changing constantly.
 It's dynamic in more than the web engineering sense.

-But there's another site I built that I wish I had thought through some more.
+[awkward/missing transition from previous] But there's another site I built that I wish I had thought through some more.
 It was called Edmoney.org.
 Don't bother going there, it's dead.
 I killed it.
 Recently.

 Edmoney started out like any other project.
-We -- [HotType Consulting](http://www.hottypeconsulting.com) and the [Education Writers Association](http://www.ewa.org) with a grant from the Bill and Melinda Gates Foundation -- were excited.
-We had a plan, we were going to be blogging, aggregating links and -- the topper -- giving people access to stimulus bucks connected to local school districts.
+We -- [HotType Consulting](http://www.hottypeconsulting.com) and the [Education Writers Association](http://www.ewa.org) funded by a grant from the Bill and Melinda Gates Foundation -- were excited.
+We had a plan, we were going to be blogging, aggregating links and -- the topper -- giving people access to stimulus bucks [say what stimulus bucks are real quick] connected to local school districts.
 It was going to be a deep dive into how stimulus dollars were being distributed to the nation's schools.

 And, for a while, that's what we did.
 The site was massive, with tens of thousands of school districts connected to hundreds of thousands of stimulus records.
 Staffers blogged about education dollars, reporters doing stories about stimulus spending in education submitted links for aggregation and the data got updated every quarter when the stimulus records did.

 But I should have seen it coming.

 It was a grant project.
 And grants run out.
-So all that dynamic was going to go away.
+So all that dynamic [which kind? maybe describe within emdashes?] was going to go away.

 Here's what I did: Nothing.